 GeneCards Summary for HDAC4 Gene

 HDAC4 (Histone Deacetylase 4) is a Protein Coding gene.
 Diseases associated with HDAC4 include Chromosome 2Q37 Deletion Syndrome and 2Q37 Microdeletion Syndrome.
-Among its related pathways are Signaling by GPCR and Signaling events mediated by HDAC Class III.
+Among its related pathways are HIV Life Cycle and Transcription Ligand-dependent activation of the ESR1/SP pathway.
 GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is HDAC5.

 UniProtKB/Swiss-Prot Summary for HDAC4 Gene